Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Organizations affiliated with these agencies are also typically approved.
 If you’re unsure, you can contact the Board for clarification.

-Whether you’re completing your 240 hours through a degree in substance use disorder counseling or one of the approved training providers, you’ll need to have at least half (120 hours) complete before moving on to the next step.
+Critical requirement: Whether you’re completing your 240 hours through a degree in substance use disorder counseling or through one of the approved training providers, you’ll need to have at least 120 hours (half of the total) complete before you can register as a supervisee and begin your supervised experience.

 Step 2: Register as a CSAC Supervisee